 Name Version Rev Tracking Publisher Notes telegram-desktop 6.x.x xxxx latest/stable telegram -

 Downloading Telegram directly from the developers’ GitHub releases provides a portable installation that does not require root privileges for the application itself.
-This method allows you to run the latest version on any Debian release.
+This method works on any Debian release and always installs the latest upstream version.

 sudo apt install curl xz-utils

-The following script automatically downloads the latest Telegram release from GitHub, extracts it, and creates a local installation.
-This approach uses the GitHub API to always fetch the current version:
+The following script automatically downloads the latest Telegram release from GitHub, extracts it to your home directory, and creates a command-line symlink.
+The GitHub API call detects the current version automatically so the script stays current without hardcoded version strings:

 cd /tmp